 The LGCA uses a risk-based inspections model that focuses on public safety.
 Risk is assessed based on factors that include each licensee's compliance history and the characteristics of their licence.

 We use a progressive discipline model when breaches are identified.
-This model begins with information and training, cautions and written warnings, to escalation to management and, rarely, referral to the LGCA’s executive director to issue a formal compliance order as prescribed in The Liquor and Gaming Control Act.
+This model begins with information and training, cautions and written warnings, to escalation to management and, rarely, referral to the LGCA’s executive director to issue a formal compliance order as prescribed in The Liquor, Gaming and Cannabis Control Act.

 Click on the links below to view fiscal year summaries of compliance orders:

-The LGCA works to ensure that our licensees understand and comply with liquor, gaming and cannabis regulations in Manitoba.
+The LGCA works to ensure that our licensees understand and comply with liquor, gaming, cannabis and horse racing regulations in Manitoba.
 The executive director has the authority to make decisions and issue orders requiring licensees to follow certain rules or meet specific conditions.

 If licensees disagree, they may escalate their concern to a higher level: